 Here are a few of my personal favorite quick fixes for embarrassing beauty disasters.
 Some are classics, others may be new to you.

 Too much fake tan on your face

-Okay, the very first time I ever put fake tan on my face (hey I lived in London for six years, we don’t get that much sun!)
-I went overboard and when I woke up the next day I was an exact match to the mahogany table we had in the living room.
+Okay, the very first time I ever put fake tan on my face, I went overboard and when I woke up the next day I was an exact match to the mahogany table we had in the living room.